goauthentik/authentik/website/integrations/services/nextcloud/index.md

 - Attribute to map the displayname to.: `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name`
 - Attribute to map the email address to.: `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress`
 - Attribute to map the users groups to.: `http://schemas.xmlsoap.org/claims/Group`

+You should now be able to log in with authentik.

 :::note
 If Nextcloud is behind a reverse proxy you may need to force Nextcloud to use HTTPS.